mejuliver/image-editor/README.md

 	resize_minheight : '< initial min height of the crop box >',
 	resize_maxwidth : '< initial max width of the crop box >',
 	resize_maxheight : '< initial max height of the crop box >',
-}
+	autocrop : < true/false>, // automatically crop image base on crop width and height, default to false imgcache : < true/false> // cache img if image was edited, default to false }
 ```